Charley Parkhurst: Life and career

 Parkhurst ran away from the orphanage at age 12, adopted the name Charley, and assumed a masculine presentation.
 According to one account, Parkhurst soon met Ebenezer Balch, who had a livery stable in Providence, Rhode Island.
-He took him under his care and returned to Rhode Island.
+Balch took him under his care and returned to Rhode Island.
 Treating Parkhurst like a son, Balch taught him to work as a stable hand and gradually with the horses.
 He developed an aptitude with horses, and Balch taught him to drive a coach, first with one, then four, and eventually six horses.
 Parkhurst worked for Balch for several years.
 He may have gotten to know James E. Birch, who was a younger stagecoach driver in Providence.

 In 1848, the 21-year-old Birch and his close friend Frank Stevens went to California during the Gold Rush to seek their fortunes.
 Birch soon began a stagecoach service, starting as a driver with one wagon.
 He gradually consolidated several small stage lines into the California Stage Company.

 Seeking other opportunities as well, Parkhurst, in his late 30s, also left for California, sailing on the R. B. Forbes from Boston to Panama; travelers had to cross the isthmus overland and pick up other ships on the west coast.
 In Panama, Parkhurst met John Morton, returning to San Francisco where he owned a drayage business; Morton recruited the driver to work for him.
 Shortly after reaching California, Parkhurst lost the use of one eye after a kick from a horse, leading to his nickname of One Eyed Charley or Cockeyed Charley.

-Later Parkhurst went to work for Birch, where he developed a reputation as one of the finest stagecoach drivers (a "whip") on the West Coast.
+Later, Parkhurst went to work for Birch, where he developed a reputation as one of the finest stagecoach drivers (a "whip") on the West Coast.
 This inspired another nickname for him, Six-Horse Charley.
 He was ranked with "Foss, Hank Monk and George Gordon" as one of the top drivers of the time.
-Stagecoach drivers were also nicknamed "Jehus," after a Biblical passage in Kings 9:20: "…and the driving is like the driving of Jehu the son of Nimshi; for he driveth furiously."
+Stagecoach drivers were also nicknamed "Jehus," after a Biblical passage in Kings 9:20: "… and the driving is like the driving of Jehu the son of Nimshi; for he driveth furiously."

 Among Parkhurst's routes in northern California were Stockton to Mariposa, "the great stage route" from San Jose to Oakland, and San Juan to Santa Cruz.
 Stagecoach drivers carried mail as well as passengers, and had to deal with hold-up attempts, bad weather, and perilous, primitive trails.
 As historian Charles Outland described the era, "It was a dangerous era in a dangerous country, where dangerous conditions were the norm."

 Seeing that railroads were cutting into the stagecoach business, Parkhurst retired from driving some years later to Watsonville, California.
 For fifteen years he worked at farming and lumbering in the winter.
 He also raised chickens in Aptos.

 He later moved into a small cabin about six miles from Watsonville, and suffered from rheumatism in his later years.
-Parkhurst died there on December 18, 1879, due to tongue cancer.
+Parkhurst died there on December 28, 1879, due to tongue cancer.